Do Polar Compounds Dissolve In Water

 • Temperature: In general, the solubility of solids and liquids in water increases with increasing temperature, while the solubility of gases in water decreases with increasing temperature.

 • Pressure: Pressure has a significant effect on the solubility of gases in liquids, with higher pressures leading to higher solubility.
-However, pressure has little effect on the solubility of solids and liquids in water.
+That said, pressure has little effect on the solubility of solids and liquids in water.

 • Molecular Size: Larger molecules generally have lower solubility than smaller molecules, due to the increased strength of their intermolecular forces.